 - User Guide

-The Aerocool P7 H1 Review is a controller hub, designed to integrate/sync all the RGB products from the Aerocool particularly from their Project 7 series of the products.
-This allows the user to sync all lighting effect on all of the Aerocool products at hand to create one heck of a stunning lighting show.
-Their Project 7 series chassis, Power Supplies, and Coolers can be integrated into this hub for this purpose.
-Aerocool has provided a software S1 for this hub which allows the users to control the lighting effects and monitor the fan speeds.
+The Aerocool P7 H1 is a controller hub designed to integrate/sync all the RGB products from the Aerocool, particularly from their Project 7 series of products.
+This allows the user to sync all lighting effects on all Aerocool products to create a stunning lighting show.
+Their Project 7 series chassis, Power Supplies, and Coolers can be integrated into this hub.
+Aerocool has provided software S1 for this hub, allowing users to control the lighting effects and monitor the fan speeds.
 Let’s take a closer look at the hub.

-Let’s take a look at the S1 software provided by the Aerocool to be used with the Aerocool P7 H1 Hub Review.
-The software has a simple and user-friendly interface and allows the user to customize the lighting effect using 16.8 Million colors.
-On the top panel, there are tabs with Hub 1, Hub 2 and so on written on them.
+Let’s look at the S1 software provided by Aerocool to be used with the Aerocool P7 H1 Hub.
+The software has a simple and user-friendly interface, allowing users to customize the lighting effect using 16.8 Million colors.
+On the top panel are tabs with Hub 1, Hub 2, and so on written on them.
 The software will show the currently activated hub and its corresponding options.
-There is a Settings button on the top right side before the minimize and close buttons.
+A Settings button is on the top before the minimize and close buttons.
 It has only one option to update the software.
 There is LED Mode on the top left side with a drop-down box.
 The modes are:

 - Always on

 I found it user-friendly while exploring the S1 software for the Aerocool P7 H1 Hub.
 Customizing lighting with 16.8 million colors was a breeze, but I noticed the limited modes.
 The brightness and speed control knobs were handy, though the “Preview System” button was a bit confusing and doubling as an Apply button.
 Checking fan speeds was straightforward, but the absence of fan speed control was a letdown.